If you are on a budget and want to run a Son-Rise Program, do not let finances hold you back. Get started right away with the following ideas!

 - We have an incredible archive of free blogs and articles that you can use for daily inspiration along with a YouTube Channel that offers fun activities, tips, and testimonials!

 - We recommend you purchase a couple of books to get started before you are able to attend an In-Person Start-Up or begin using The Son-Rise Program Online.
-Each book is under $15 and offers great tips and advice to get started with The Son-Rise Program techniques.
+Each book offers great tips and advice to get started with The Son-Rise Program techniques.

 - We often have Facebook Live Q & A sessions on our Facebook page where you can learn from our Son-Rise Program staff and ask questions.
 Follow us on Facebook to watch past Q & A’s, find information about upcoming events, and for daily tips and inspiration!